Skip to main content

 insert

 The album itself is a bit of an odd duck, it's a pretty uneven effort but every so often you get to hear a proper quack.
 Still it's also more than a little strange trying to retroactively see where it's fitted into the hierarchy of 77s releases, especially when you have the benefit of knowing what would, and what would not happen.
 Like a lot of bands who have more than one person who can sing, and one guy who can really sing, the guys who shouldn't are given their moment anyway.
 Which doesn't help to be honest, but there's also a certain rough charm in hearing Mark Proctor and Mark Tootle take their turns behind the mic.
-Thankfully Mike would assume the role as lead vocalists after this one.
+Thankfully Mike would assume the role as lead vocalist after this album.

 The band was Jan Eric Volz on bass, Mark Tootle on keys and guitar, Mark Proctor on drums, and Mike Roe on guitar.
 The album was produced by Steven Soles who'd been a member of The Alpha Band, and had toured with Bob Dylan.

-As much drubbing as this album takes, and it takes a lot I also have to give props to an album that's over forty years old.
+As much drubbing as this album takes, and it takes a lot, I also have to give props to an album that's over forty years old.
 The first thing is to immediately address the elephant in the room - Christian Music.
 For so many of us who were indoctrinated with a lot of questionable "music" with a message, the 77s were among the handful of bands at the time who had honest to goodness chops.
 I think much of the abuse this album takes is at the hands of Christians who didn't get it.
 I'll admit that I have the same bias to a degree, but the reality is 77s were measured against a real measuring stick, and they weren't given any special gimmes because they were a "Christian" band.

 It's true the album meanders and flits about not really settling on a specific genre, and that's okay.
 If the songs are good does it matter?
 The band did have a sound and it was a synthesis of '60s pop mixed with good old fashioned rock and roll, and the results would as they say, vary.
 However, even here the band was beginning to carve out their niche.